‘One Piece’ Episode 878 Reveals Sanji And Nami’s New Power, Luffy’s New Title, And Upcoming Arc

 — ONE PIECE.com(ワンピース) (@OPcom_info) March 31, 2019

-Because of his hatred with his family, Sanji refused to use the Raid Suit.
-However, in the ongoing One Piece Wano Arc in the manga, Sanji has already used Raid Suit No. 3 also known as “Stealth Black.”
+Because of the hatred with his family, Sanji refused to use the Raid Suit.
+However, in the ongoing One Piece Wano Arc in the manga, Sanji has already used Raid Suit No. 3, also known as “Stealth Black.”
 Raid Suit No. 3 allows the user to become invisible, the power Sanji dreamt of having since he was a kid.
 Aside from Sanji, Nami also got a new power, Zeus.
 Zeus, who was created from Emperor Big Mom’s soul, decided to become Nami’s slave in exchange for feeding him with thunderclouds.

 One Piece Episode 878 revealed all the information in the newspaper.
-It narrated everything that happened in the Whole Cake Island, especially the failed assassination of Emperor Big Mom.
+It narrated everything that happened on Whole Cake Island, especially the failed assassination of Emperor Big Mom.
 However, Morgans, the president of the World Economic Journal and one of the emperors of the Underworld, exaggerated some information and claimed that Luffy was the mastermind of the assassination.
 The news spread all around the world and drew mixed reactions from several prominent personalities, including former Warlord Crocodile, Emperor Kaido, Navy Fleet Admiral Akainu, Princess Shirahoshi, and Princess Vivi.

-With One Piece Whole Cake Island Arc officially over, the next arc is set to start soon.
+With the One Piece Whole Cake Island arc officially over, the next arc is set to start soon.
 The upcoming arc will focus on the gathering of all the world leaders called the Reverie.